chadpav/SkeletonKey/README.md

 # WARNING

-Thank you for using UserManagerKit.
+Thank you for using SkeletonKey.
 Before you release your awesome project to the world, complete the following steps.

 THIS LIST IS EASY, CHECK IT OFF ONE-BY-ONE BABY!

- - [ ] Open the project in Xcode and add features to UserManagerKit
+ - [ ] Open the project in Xcode and add features to SkeletonKey
  - [ ] Make sure you are using Swift 4 ("Convert to latest Swift syntax")
  - [ ] Fix all build errors and warnings, add tests (yes really)
  - [ ] Add a screenshot or AT LEAST some picture, and fill in this readme
- - [ ] Add all details to your [Podspec](UserManagerKit.podspec)
+ - [ ] Add all details to your [Podspec](SkeletonKey.podspec)
  - [ ] Delete all this crap up here
  - [ ] Make one release (full steps are in [CONTRIBUTING.md] in case you forget)